Semester in Shanghai (for Chinese Students)

 Step 4.
 HOUSING

-After you’ve selected your courses, you will receive information regarding our housing options.
-We are working on confirming details and plan to release housing soon.
+After you’ve selected your courses, you will receive information regarding our housing recommendations.

 Step 5.
 PREPARING FOR ARRIVAL